Quick jump to...

 As a single mum, admirably juggling career success and her family, (she has worked alongside her 11 year old son, Tex, in the Nickelodeon show The Loud House), Grey Griffin draws much of her comedy writing inspiration from her somewhat unconventional family life.
 Talking to Cliche mag, she reveals, “ I have a little red comedy notebook in my car and I write “funny” things down all day.
 Sometimes it’s hard to decipher a particular idea because I probably wrote it as I was swiftly careening towards a bus.
 I draw tons of inspiration from my family.
 I’m raising 3 kids by myself and for a while I was also caring for my 94 year-old disabled grandma.
 My ex-husband currently resides in my guesthouse.
 I often have to laugh to keep from sobbing uncontrollably.”

 Get More Grey Griffin

 Want more of Grey Griffin?
 You’re in luck – her full stand-up comedy special is available to watch on NextUp – a digital comedy club where you can stream instantly over 120 comedy specials from some of the exciting names in comedy.
-Oh, and there’s a 7 day free trial.
+Start watching free, no credit card needed.